meghrajjayati/esc_mini_campaign-/README.md

 <h3>How to run</h3>
 <ul>
 <li>
-<p>Upon compiling <code>parseCSV.java</code> you will be prompted to enter two file paths in the week_11 tests folder.
+<p>Upon compiling <code>parseCSV.java</code> you will be prompted to enter two file paths in the week_12_buzzer folder folder.
 Please do enter valid paths, if you however enter invalid paths or files, excpetions have been handled appropriately and where required to compile and run again. </p>
 </li>
 <li>
-<p>Upon compiling <code>mutatefuzzing.java</code> you will be prompted to enter one file paths in the week_11 tests folder.
+<p>Upon compiling <code>mutatefuzzing.java</code> you will be prompted to enter one file paths in the week_12_buzzer folder folder.
 Please do enter valid paths, if you however enter invalid paths or files, excpetions have been handled appropriately and where required to compile and run again. </p>
 </li>
 </ul>